-- Do your friends frequently tell you to calm down or curb their behavior to preserve your feelings?
+- Are your friends telling you to calm down, or do they curb their behavior to preserve your feelings?

-- Do you tend to overreact to situations?
+- And do you tend to overreact to situations?

 Answer ‘yes’ to any one of these questions and there’s an indication that we need to work on some aspects of emotional control.